 Propriano is located towards the southwest of the island, in Valinco Bay.
 The area is one of the most stunning beach areas in all of Corsica, with golden beaches and turquoise waters surrounded by rocks and tropical vegetation.

 The town itself is a popular resort but still retains an authentic feel.
-This means you will have plenty of amenities like cafes, bars and restaurants, but they all offer a local, traditional experience.
-Most of these are centred around the beautiful port, where all manner of boats, big and small, sit moored in the water for you to see.
+This means you will have plenty of amenities like cafes, bars, and restaurants, but they all offer a local, traditional experience.
+Most of these are centered around the beautiful port, where all manner of boats, big and small, sit moored in the water for you to see.